urly3/zedis/README.md

 A Redis-compatible in-memory data store written in [Zig](https://ziglang.org/), designed for learning and experimentation.
 Zedis implements the core Redis protocol and data structures with a focus on simplicity, performance, and thread safety.

+> Made for learning purposes.
+Not intended for production use.

 ## Features

 - **Redis Protocol Compatibility**: Supports the Redis Serialization Protocol (RESP)locks